thisdougb/thisdougb.github.io/_drafts/How-To-Choose-DevOps-Tooling.md

 ~~Terraform~~ | ~~HashiCorp~~ | ~~declarative~~ | ~~push~~ | ~~Go~~

 DevOps tends to be an operations-heavy job, and we focus on automating _processes_.
-We focus on process because this is where the largest gains of automation can be, from time savings to reliability.
+We focus on process because this is where the largest gains of automation can be, from time savings to increasing reliability.

 An objective method for choosing DevOps tooling is important.
 I don't believe technology people inherently make irrational choices.
 I think we're just people, and people tend to be poor at rational decision making.
-We tend to go with what we know, or bias towards feelings we're conscious of (StackOverflow search results).
+We tend to go with what we know, or are biased by more recent and frequent events we're conscious of (StackOverflow search results).
 It is possible to mitigate against this, using a systematic approach.